fplaras/hacker-news-demo/README.md

 Potentially I might be leading to a different strategy like inMemoryCaching or Redis.

 ## What's next?
-Continue exploring backend strategies, creating different clients using JS libraries and Blazor.
+Continue exploring backend strategies for caching and performance, creating different clients using JS libraries and Blazor, better exception handling.